Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to grow your business online automatically using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your site as shown in Part Two.
-Then, configure your site settings as described in Part Three.
-After all this is in place, you can then automate your content distribution with plugins like the ones listed below.
+Simple … first, set up your WordPress website or blog as described in Part Two.
+Then, configure things as explained in Part Three.
+Once all of this is in place, you then automate the content distribution with plugins such as the ones discussed below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at a number of traffic-generation plugins that can be used to:
+Let’s take a brief look at some WordPress plugins that can help to:

-- Syndicate content automatically to social sites and social bookmarking accounts
+- Syndicate content automatically to social media sites and social bookmarking sites

 - Post comments automatically to other blogs

-- Post content to other web properties via RSS
+- Post content to other websites via RSS

-You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, GooglePlus, LinkedIn and more as soon as you publish your content using a plugin like JetPack.

 Download URL: https://jetpack.com/